FederalCSUMission/fedcsuatlas/hub/helm/README.md

 # PreRequisites

-This Post assumes that you have an already running Kubernetes Cluster in Azure Kubernetes Service.
+This Post assumes that you have an already running Kubernetes Cluster in Azure Kubernetes Service version 1.24.9 or older.
+The helm charts are not compatible with newer versions of AKS.
 This Chart will also work in other environment as well.
 Also make sure to install Helm on top of the cluster.

 # Helm Chart Deployment